Chris Walter (author)

-Chris Walter (born August 16, 1959) is a Canadian punk rock historian, novelist and founder of the independent publishing company GFY Press.
-His novels generally portray the darker aspects of humanity such as drug addiction, prostitution, and homelessness.
+Chris Walter (August 16, 1959) is a Canadian punk rock historian, novelist and founder of the independent publishing company GFY Press.
+His work generally champions the rights of the oppressed while rejecting mainstream consumerism.
+Founded in 1998, GFY Press is privately funded and operates separately from the established literary industry.

 Biography

 Born in Regina, Saskatchewan, Chris was raised in Winnipeg, Manitoba.
 He became involved with drugs at a very early age and was kicked out of school before leaving home at fifteen, working a succession of menial jobs and collecting welfare for long stretches.
 Forming his first punk rock band in 1980, Chris soon realized that he was never going to be a musician and began publishing a punk fanzine, Pages of Rage, which gave him his first taste of creative writing, although he wouldn't complete his first novel, Beer, until he was almost forty.
 His drug addiction raged out of control after moving to Vancouver, British Columbia in 1991, where he completed several novels but overdosed on heroin and eventually became homeless.
 Upon rehabilitation in January 2001, he devoted himself to work and to his family.
 Chris Walter resides in New Westminster BC with his long-time girlfriend and their son.